clarissalittler/cs311/syllabus.md

     -   Sipser 3rd ed pgs 77 - 82, 101 - 111
     -   Definition of the pumping lemma
     -   Examples of using the pumping lemma
-    -   Introduction to Context-Free Languages
-    -   Introduction to context-free grammars
-    -   Formal definition of context-free grammars
-    -   Examples of CFGs
     -   Worksheet 5: Pumping Lemma

 # Lecture 6: 10/16<a id="sec-6" name="sec-6"></a>